JOE’S JOURNAL African safari, Tanganyika March 21st, 1962

 Even though I walk through the valley of the shadow of death, I will fear no evil…”

-Just once, my passenger reached towards the crash bar.
+Just once, my passenger reached for the crash bar.

 The vertical rock face is a reassuring milestone, but then a direct hit floodlights the scene.

-Less lightning, rain steady, going easier, but now a smell of burnt insulation and battery not charging.
+Less lightning, the rain steady, and going easier, but now a smell of burnt insulation and the battery not charging.

 Share my snack and flask of coffee, sit back and relax.